WECLEYArtz/Dotphile/README.md

 **options :**

-`ad` , add a file from the sysem by passing it's path
+`add` , add a file from the sysem by passing it's path

-`re` , reinstalls the symlink incase of removal must have the file in dotfile folder, and archive.txt containing current and previous paths in order
+`redo` , reinstalls the symlink incase of removal must have the file in dotfile folder, and archive.txt containing current and previous paths in order

 *todo : take from name rather than line order*

-`un` : undo any doting and retuns the file where it used to be acording to archive.txt
+`undo` : undo any doting and retuns the file where it used to be acording to archive.txt